UAE offers to free American hunger striker on bail

+* Lender, a non-wholly owned subsidiary of company, entered into loan agreements

-ABU DHABI A court in the United Arab Emirates has offered to release on bail an American businessman accused of embezzlement who has been on hunger strike in jail since May, the U.S. embassy said on Thursday.
+ABU DHABI, July 5 A court in the United Arab Emirates has offered to release on bail an American businessman accused of embezzlement who has been on hunger strike in jail since May, the U.S. embassy said on Thursday.

 Washington has repeatedly called for Zack Shahin's case to be resolved.
 He has been detained since he was arrested in 2008 while at the helm of Dubai real estate firm Deyaar.
 There have been hearings in his case in Dubai, but no judgment.